• Skip to primary navigation

 For example, let’s take two people in two different circumstances and then compare their happiness.

-They moved from a position of what they felt was respect and wealthy down to a position they see as disrespectful and poor.
-AND they’re still depressed and sad about the loss – oh, what could have been…
+They moved from a position of what they felt was respect and wealth down to a position they saw as disrespectful and poor.
+And they’re still depressed and sad about the loss – oh, what could have been…

 On the other hand, take a poor homeless man who just discovered a new dumpster full of Mexican leftovers.
 He’s absolutely overjoyed for the next few days.
 His meager position has moved up a small notch – he gets to gorge on some yummy dumpster food – yay!